 Am I required to file a Schedule H?

-You must file Schedule H if a worker is your employee, whether the work is part-time or full-time, or if you hired the worker through an agency or not.
+You must file a Schedule H if you employ a household worker, whether the work is part-time or full-time, or if you hired the worker through an agency or not.
 It does not matter if the wages paid are for work completed on a daily, hourly, or weekly, or per job basis.

 You must pay household employment taxes for 2020 if: